Haikai and haiku poetry

 A fairly active online magazine published by the World Haiku Club, with articles on and original work in the genres of senryū and renku as well as haiku and haibun.
 The magazine underwent a facelift in 2008, and the archives for the period 2001-2007 are offered on a separate blog-like site.

 The days and months are the wayfarers of eternity, as are the constantly passing years.
 Both those who spend their lives plying the waves in boats and those who grow old holding tight to the lead ropes of packhorses make of each day a journey, and of their journey a home.
 Many of the ancient poets, too, met their end while on a journey.
 Beginning from a certain age, my own thoughts turned ceaselessly to travel and, like a wisp of cloud borne upon the wind, I wandered the coasts and bays, returning last autumn to my tumbledown hut on the banks of the Sumida, where I cleared away the cobwebs and saw out the old year.
 But with the mists of spring rising into the sky, my senses once more fell thrall to temptation, and I was filled with a longing to cross the barrier at Shirakawa.
 The gods of the roadside beckoned in such a way that I lost interest in everything else.
 I patched the holes in my leggings, attached a new cord to my straw hat, and strengthened my knees with moxa, a vision of the moon at Matsushima already taking form in my mind's eye.
 I sold my hut and composed the following just before moving to a cottage owned by Sanpū:

 will for the next owner be

 a festive house of dolls!

-I used this as the first of a page of eight verses, which I left hanging on a post inside the hut.
+I used this as the first of a sheet of eight verses, which I left hanging from a post inside the hut.